CyberMiles/blog/content/post/20210810-CyberWorld-roadmap-en.md

 categories: ["en"]
 ---

-CyberMiles NFT Platform, [CyberWorld](https://cyberworld.finance/#/), has been officially launched in April [together with Sino Global](https://blog.cybermiles.io/post/20210318-nft-exchange-sino-en/) in April 2021 ahead of schedule.
+CyberMiles NFT Platform, [CyberWorld](https://cyberworld.finance/#/), has been officially launched in May [together with Sino Global](https://blog.cybermiles.io/post/20210318-nft-exchange-sino-en/) 2021 ahead of schedule.

-CyberWorld Version 1.0 attracted great attention from [120, 000, users in the community](https://blog.cybermiles.io/post/20210629-nft-01-en/).
-Along with the launch, CyberWorld Genesis NFTs were minted and released.
+CyberWorld Version 0.5 attracted great attention from [120, 000, users in the community](https://blog.cybermiles.io/post/20210629-nft-01-en/).

+CyberWorld Version 1.0 is launched.
+ - CyberWorld Genesis NFTs were minted and released along with the launch.
+ - [A powerful token distribution software](https://blog.cybermiles.io/post/20210629-nft-01-en/) was developed to automatically send any crypto tokens to massive number of addresses.

 CyberWorld Version 2.0 is under development right now.
  - In August, the CyberWorld NFT platform can be accessed with CyberMiles App on the mobile phone.